omen23/univie.ac.at-vpn-script/README.md

 2) CONNECTION MANAGER

-Use to allow execution "chmod +x vpn.sh" then execute the script "./vpn.sh"
+Use "chmod +x vpn.sh" to allow execution - then execute the script "./vpn.sh"